-Changes in work and the workplace require a concomitant revision of career theory and practice.
-Unlike psychologists who focus on individuals, career development specialists focus on the nexus between person and environment, that is, the psycho-social integration of individuals into society.
+Changes in work and the workplace require concomitant revision of career theory and practice.
+Unlike psychologists who focus on individuals, career development specialists focus on the nexus between person and environment, that is, the psychosocial integration of individuals into society.
 As such, career services benefit society as well as individuals.
-Choosing work that implements a self-concept and bestows a social identity enables an individual to perform productively for the community and thereby become self-supporting, successful, satisfied, stable and healthy.
-Despite the changes in work and the workplace, contemporary work remains one of the most important ways for individuals and communities to connect, co-operate and contribute to each other.
-In short, occupation gives stable meaning, passion and purpose to a life.
-Jobs help individuals become the types of people they want to be and gain an identity in their communities.
-Unfortunately, the transitional society and unstable environment in which we live make it difficult to create stable meaning through occupational identities.
-In the future, personal stability will have to come from the meaning and values workers construct subjectively for themselves, not receive objectively from their occupational titles.
+Choosing work that implements a self-concept and bestows a social identity enables an individual to perform productively for the community and thereby become self-supporting, successful, satisfied, stable, and healthy.
+Despite the changes in work and the workplace, contemporary work remains one of the most important ways for individuals and communities to connect, cooperate, and contribute to each other.
+In short, occupation gives stable meaning, passion, and purpose to a life.
+Jobs help individuals to become the type of people that they want to be, as well as to be somebody in their communities.
+Unfortunately, the transitional society and unstable environment in which we live now make it difficult to create stable meaning through occupational identities.
+In the future, personal stability will have to come from the meaning and values that workers construct subjectively for themselves, not receive objectively from occupational titles.

-Because of changes in the structure of work and its social organization, counsellors need to revise the 20th century paradigms of first matching people to positions and then helping them develop their careers in stable organizations.
-A paradigm must be designed that assists individuals to manage their own work lives strategically and draw meaning from the role of work in their lives, not from an organizational culture.
-Careers must become more personal and self-directed to flourish in the post-modern information age.
-As agents in their own lives, workers must learn to view a career as a carrier of personal meaning that defines and structures significant events in one's life (Carlsen, 1988: 186).
-Rather than looking just at how people fit into the occupational structure, career counsellors must envision how work fits into people's lives (Richardson, 1993) and how people can impose personal direction on their vocational behaviour (Miller-Tiedeman and Tiedeman, 1985).
-According to Young and Valach (1996: 364) a career will become a process that "people intentionally engage in to acquire social meaning within the framework of their lives."
+Because of changes in the structure of work and its social organization, counselors need to revise the twentieth century paradigms of first matching people to positions and then helping them develop their careers in stable organizations.
+A paradigm must be designed that assists individuals to strategically manage their own worklives and, draw meaning from the role of work in their lives not from an organizational culture.
+Career must become more personal and self-directed to flourish in the postmodern information age.
+As agents in their own lives, workers must learn to view career as a carrier of personal meaning that defines and structures significant events in a life (Carlsen, 1988, p.
+186), not as life-time employment in a stable organization.
+Rather than looking just at how people fit into the occupational structure, career counselors now must envision how work fits into people's lives (Richardson, 1993) and how people can impose personal direction on their vocational behavior (Miller-Tiedeman & Tiedeman, 1985).
+According to Young and Valach (1996, p.
+364) career will become a process that "people intentionally engage in to acquire social meaning within the framework of their lives."

-The new paradigm for 21st century career guidance expands on, not replaces, the tried-and-true paradigms for occupational matching and career development.
-The new paradigm focusses on constructing meaning for a life and accounts for changes in the social organization of work (Savickas, in press).
-Important developments include the shift from assuming that occupation is the most salient social role for every individual, to recognizing how individuals position their occupation in a constellation of important life roles.
-New constructs, such as career salience, work importance and workfamily integration, signal this shift in meaning.
+The new paradigm for 21st century career guidance expands on, not replaces, the tried-and-true paradigms for occupational matching and for career development.
+The new paradigm focuses on constructing meaning for a life and accounts for changes in the social organization of work (Savickas, in press).
+Important developments include the shift from assuming that occupation is the most salient social role for every individual to recognizing how individuals position their occupation in a constellation of important life roles.
+New constructs such as career salience, work importance, and work-family integration signal this shift in meaning.
 The concentration on personal meaning and structuring life roles has accentuated the importance of values in designing a life.
-Rather than focussing on work values, career counsellors now discuss with clients which values they can fulfill in different life roles.
-For example, achievement can be gained at work, altruism satisfied by volunteering in community organizations, nurturance fulfilled in the family and creativity expressed in hobbies.
+Rather than focusing on work values, career counselors now discuss with clients which values they can fulfill in different life roles.
+For example, achievement can be gained at work, altruism satisfied by volunteering in community organizations, nurturance fulfilled in the family, and creativity expressed in hobbies.